Sunidhiwillow/Sunidhiwillow/README.md

 <h1 align="left">Hey!
 What's up?</h1>

-<p align="left">I'm Sunidhi, focused on Machine Learning and Quantitative Finance, working at the intersection of data, statistics, and real-world decision making.</p>
+<p align="left">I'm Sunidhi, focused on Machine Learning and Quantitative Finance, working at the intersection of data, statistics, and real world decision making.</p>

 <h2 align="left">About me</h2>

 <p align="left">
 🎯 Goal: Transition into a Quant / ML Research role<br>
 📚 Currently diving deep into stochastic processes, time series & quantitative finance<br>
-🎲 Fun fact: I read a lot, wouldn’t mind a quiet life in the woods with books.
+👋 Exploring open source contributions and open to collaboration in NLP, Quant, and ML 🎲 Fun fact: I read a lot, wouldn’t mind a quiet life in the woods with books.
 </p>